 Tasty, Impressive, and oh so easy to make.
-This bright-flavored Artichoke & Tomato Linguine takes just a little bit of time to prepare.
+This bright-flavored Artichoke & Tomato Linguine takes only a little time to prepare.
 The blast of Lemon in the Cream Sauce elevates the taste of the Salmon for a delightful meal.
 Just add a glass of white wine and, if available, a glistening sunset!

 And, you know what they say about the best way to someone’s heart.
-If you’re looking for a classic, elegant yet simple to make dinner to show off your culinary skills, you’ll want to include this Baby Artichoke Hearts & Tomato Linguine Served with Salmon & Lemon Cream Sauce on the menu for your next date night.
+If you’re looking for a classic, elegant, yet simple-to-make dinner to show off your culinary skills, you’ll want to include this Baby Artichoke Hearts & Tomato Linguine Served with Salmon and Lemon Cream Sauce on the menu for your next date night.